Engineering second-order nodal-line semimetals by breaking $\mathcal{PT}$ symmetry and periodic driving

-On the other hand, nodal-line semimetals hosting drumhead surface states enclosed by different nodal-line structures exhibit novel transport features, which builds the foundation on their measurement and application \cite{RN33,PhysRevLett.121.166802,PhysRevLett.122.196603,PhysRevLett.124.056402}.
-Various types of nodal-line structures, e.g., nodal ring \cite{PhysRevB.92.045108,RN32,PhysRevB.92.045126,PhysRevLett.118.016401}, nodal link \cite{PhysRevB.96.041103}, crossing line node \cite{PhysRevB.95.245208}, nodal chain \cite{RN33}, nodal knot \cite{PhysRevB.96.201305}, and nodal net \cite{PhysRevLett.120.026402}, have been discovered in different systems.
-In practical applications, one always desires that the transport features caused by different nodal-line structures can be tuned on demand.
-This is difficult to realize in static systems since their properties cannot be changed anymore once their material samples are fabricated.
-Coherent control via periodic driving of external fields dubbed as Floquet engineering has become a versatile tool in creating novel topological phases \cite{PhysRevB.93.184306,PhysRevA.100.023622,PhysRevB.102.041119,PhysRevB.103.L041115,PhysRevLett.121.036401,PhysRevLett.123.016806,PhysRevLett.124.057001,PhysRevLett.124.216601,PhysRevB.103.L041115,PhysRevB.103.115308,PhysRevB.104.205117}.
-A natural question is that can we realize a free tunability and conversion of the nodal-line structures and the topological phases of a SONLS by Floquet engineering.
+On the other hand, nodal-line semimetals hosting drumhead surface states enclosed by different nodal-line structures exhibit novel transport features, which builds a foundation of their measurement and application \cite{RN33,PhysRevLett.121.166802,PhysRevLett.122.196603,PhysRevLett.124.056402}.
+Various types of nodal-line structures, e.g., nodal rings \cite{PhysRevB.92.045108,RN32,PhysRevB.92.045126,PhysRevLett.118.016401}, nodal links \cite{PhysRevB.96.041103}, crossing line nodes \cite{PhysRevB.95.245208}, nodal chains \cite{RN33}, nodal knots \cite{PhysRevB.96.201305}, and nodal nets \cite{PhysRevLett.120.026402}, have been discovered in different systems.
+In practical applications, it is always desirable for transport features caused by different nodal-line structures to be tuned on demand.
+This is difficult to realize in static systems since their properties can no longer be changed once their material samples are fabricated.
+Coherent control via the periodic driving of external fields, called Floquet engineering, has become a versatile tool in creating novel topological phases \cite{PhysRevB.93.184306,PhysRevA.100.023622,PhysRevB.102.041119,PhysRevB.103.L041115,PhysRevLett.121.036401,PhysRevLett.123.016806,PhysRevLett.124.057001,PhysRevLett.124.216601,PhysRevB.103.L041115,PhysRevB.103.115308,PhysRevB.104.205117}.
+A natural question is whether we can realize a free tunability and conversion of the nodal-line structures and the topological phases of a SONLS by Floquet engineering.